 Senator Flanagan is proudly following the path of his father, the late John Flanagan, who served in the New York State Assembly from 1972 to 1986.

 Senator Flanagan resides in East Northport with his wife, the former Lisa Perez of Maryland.
-Together, they have raised three children including a daughter who is recently graduated from college and two sons who are currently attending.
+Together, they have raised three children.